 The redshirted freshman from Hilo, Hawai’i did not play during the 2014 season due to injury.
-He is a 2013 graduate of Hilo High School where he batted over .400 and was named to the first team all-league each year.
+He is a 2013 graduate of Hilo High School in his hometown of Hilo, Hawai’i where he batted over .400 and was named to the first team all-league each year.

 Joining Ka’aua for the 2015 season is teammate Josh Pigg.
 Currently, Pigg has thrown 1.1 innings with a strikeout for the 2015 season.

 Pigg, a junior from Sacramento, Calif., joins the team after playing two years at Cosumnes River Community College in Sacramento, Calif.
 He had a successful sophomore season, after battling injury during his freshman season, going 2-2 with 10 strikeouts and batting .267 with five runs and six RBIs.

 During the summer of 2014, Pigg was a member of the Golden State Collegiate Baseball League, pitching for the Alameda Merchants.